Back-to-school discounts for teachers, students

 KANSAS CITY, Mo.
-(WDAF) — Back-to-school season is especially costly this year, as inflation reached a 40-year high in June.
-Several national store chains are helping ease the burden with sales and discounts.
+(WDAF) — Back-to-school season is going to be especially costly this year, as inflation reached a 40-year high in June.
+As you enjoy the summer, several national store chains are helping ease the burden with sales and discounts.

 Kohl’s